erdemyigit/MET-CMSDAS2026/_episodes/02-METcalibration.md

 <figure>
   <img src="../fig/episode2/raw_vs_type1.png" alt="" style="width:60%">
-  <center><figcaption>We will revisit this in MET perfornce, but this plot shows the MET scale for raw PF MET vs Type-1 PF MET.</figcaption></center>
+  <center><figcaption>We will revisit this in MET performance, but this figure shows a comarison between the MET scale for raw PF MET vs Type-1 PF MET.</figcaption></center>
 </figure>

 ### Type-1 Smear MET (For MC only)